The Next American Revolution

 Make no mistake; there are formidable obstacles to the restoration of Liberty.
 The most daunting of these impediments is complacency, the result of either a false sense of comfort, institutionalized ignorance or both.
 The votes of some 43 percent of Americans have already been co-opted Barack Obama socialist programs and policies.
-Nonetheless, I still believe that the ballot box is a viable alternative to the bullet box at this juncture.
-Every effort to work within what remains of our Constitution's framework to restore its Rule of Law, as outlined in The Patriot Declaration must be exhausted.
+Nonetheless, the ballot box is a far more preferable alternative to the bullet box.
+Every effort to work within what remains of our Constitution’s framework to restore its Rule of Law, as outlined in The Patriot Declaration must be exhausted.

 Either way, we face a long, uphill battle.
 It has taken many years to degrade Rule of Law, and it will take many years to fully restore it.